Veer567/Currency-Converter-app/README.markdown

 - **`app/src/main/res/values/colors.xml`**: Color definitions for the app’s theme.
 - **`app/src/main/res/values/themes.xml`**: Material theme configuration.

-## Contributing
-Contributions are welcome!
-To contribute:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Make changes and commit (`git commit -m "Add your feature"`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a pull request.

-Please ensure code follows Kotlin conventions and maintains accessibility features.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

 *Built with ❤️ using Kotlin and Android Studio.*